dannysu/hakyll-blog/posts/2014-07-13-the-mission.markdown

 ---
 date: 2014-07-13 16:10:15 PDT
 title: Driven by the Mission
-tags: Start-up, AvidTap, Kash, AvidRetail, Indiegogo, Ang Lee
+tags: Start-up, AvidTap, Kash, AvidRetail, Indiegogo, Ang Lee, Khan Academy
 ---
 I hope whoever reads this go and take the first step towards their dream or towards a cause they're passionate about.
 Just start with one step first.